Hanis3-gatech/CS7641-Project-15/README.md

 Adaptive Lasso:  [54674 18232 18230 18229 18228 18227 18226 18225 18224 18223]
 </pre>

-Above are the indices of the coefficients furthest from zero for each regression method.
+Mentioned above are the indices of the coefficients furthest from zero for each regression method.
 This is how we can gauge importance.
 We are not simply looking at the feature with the highest coefficients.
 We are looking at the features with the highest absolute coefficients.
 A strongly negative coefficient is just as interesting as a strongly positive one.

 We want to make sure that there is some agreement between the non-zero  coefficients of Elastic-net/Lasso and OLS/Ridge.
 We see such agreements, and are given some reassurances.
 For example, **feature 6109** is quite the popular kid.
 If you look carefully feature 19489 is pretty popular as well.
 This is only the top 10 features, and more agreements can be seen further down, which is promising.